johnstonskj/simple-oauth2/README.md

 ## History

+* **1.0** - Stable Client; the client interface for code grant and token refresh is now complete.
+Fitbot tool working for sleep and weight scopes.
 * **0.1** - Initial Version; the client interface is reasonably stable, but only the authorization API has been tested.

 [![Racket Language](https://raw.githubusercontent.com/johnstonskj/racket-scaffold/master/scaffold/plank-files/racket-lang.png)](https://racket-lang.org/)